 Similarities: The Overlapping Foundations

 There’s a good reason why so many people tend to use the terms “computer science” and “computer engineering” interchangeably.
-Even though they are vastly different fields, there are some shared concepts and foundations that make them similar in notable ways.
+Even though they are vastly different fields, there are some shared concepts that make them similar.

-- Problem-Solving: Both disciplines require strong problem-solving skills to tackle complex challenges.
+- Problem-Solving: Both disciplines require strong problem-solving skills to tackle complex problems and challenges.

 - Programming: Both CE and CS professionals utilize programming languages to develop software and interact with hardware.